College Savings Plans

 The sooner you start saving for college, the more money you may have when the time comes.
 There are tax-advantaged accounts to help you save for your child’s education that won’t impact your retirement savings.

-529 college savings plans are tax-deferred accounts administered by states and institutions that let families — including grandparents, relatives, and friends — set aside money for college expenses.
-If you open a 529 plan when your child or grandchild is born, investing $150.00/month at a hypothetical 5.5% annual return, you could potentially save around $55,000 by the time she starts college.
+529 college savings plans are tax-deferred accounts sponsored by states that let individuals — including grandparents, relatives, and friends — set aside money for college expenses.

-Money from a 529 plan can be used for qualified higher education expenses.
-Those costs can include tuition, books, room, board, and equipment required by the school at any accredited college, university, or vocational school in the United States and at some international universities.
+Money from a 529 plan can be used potentially tax-free for qualified higher education expenses.
+Those costs can include tuition, fees, books, room, board, and equipment required by the school at any accredited college, university, or vocational school in the United States and at some international universities.
+The Tax Cut and Jobs Act expanded the federal definition of qualified expenses to also include up to $10,000 per year per beneficiary for tuition at an elementary or secondary public, private, or religious school (not all states have adopted this change).

 Other college savings accounts include custodial accounts in the child’s name.
 Distributions from these accounts should be used for the benefit of the child but are not restricted to education expenses.
 However, be sure you understand the tax considerations, especially the “kiddie tax.”

 Coverdell Education Savings Accounts (ESA) are tax-favored investment accounts designed to help cover any qualified education expense, including those incurred in grades K-12.
-Caution: annual contribution amounts are limited to $2,000 per beneficiary.
+Caution: annual contribution amounts are limited to $2,000 per beneficiary and contributors are subject to modified adjusted gross income (MAGI) limits.

 Establish an educational trust fund